butla/mountepy/README.rst

 - Enables fast and reliable end-to-end testing of microservices.
 They won't be aware that they are in some testing mode.
 - Tested on Python 3.4, Ubuntu 14 x64.
-- Planned features in the road map below (*this is still under development*).
+- Planned features in the road map below.
-  If you have suggestions just post them as Github issues.
+  If you have suggestions, just post them as Github issues.
+  Pull requests are also welcome :)

 Mountepy actually works by managing HTTP service processes, including that of Mountebank.
 Thanks to that you no longer need that "start X